LawnMaster LMRM1401 Push Reel Lawn Mower 14-Inch 5-Blade Review

 Frequently Asked Questions

-1. Does this mower work on thick Bermuda or St. Augustine grass?
+2. Can I use this on Bermuda grass or St. Augustine grass?

 How It Compares